 Even the most dedicated athletes find it tempting to skip a workout during winter – the temperature drops, the sun disappears by 5pm and suddenly nothing could be more appealing than a night spent huddling on the couch in our PJs.
 Whilst we’re all guilty of skipping a workout from time to time, it’s important to maintain regular exercise throughout the colder months to maintain strength, flexibility and cardio fitness.

-Routine and motivation are essential so here are our tops tips to help keep you moving this winter.
+Routine and motivation are essential so here are our top 5 winter fitness tips to help keep you moving this winter.

 1 - Train in the mornings